Incidence of Chronic Lymphocytic Leukemia by County, New Mexico, 2017-2021

 Definition

 Chronic lymphocytic leukemia (CLL) incidence refers to the number of persons newly diagnosed with CLL within a specified time period.
-Measures include 1) the number of newly diagnosed CLL cases; and 2) age-adjusted CLL incidence rates (adjusted by the direct method to the 2000 US standard population).
+Measures include 1) age-adjusted CLL incidence rates (adjusted by the direct method to the 2000 US standard population) by county and 2) age-adjusted rates by race/ethnicity.
 Rates are expressed per 100,000 persons.

 Data Notes